alena-zhuk/tvmaze-scraper/README.md

 # TV Maze Scraper
 Simple scraper of the TV Maze API to retrieve and store shows and cast data for future use.
 It consist of two applications:
 1. WorkerService - a background process which checks updates daily and downloads updated shows into the storage.
 On the first run it will download all entities.
-2. API - provides a set of endpoints to access the data in the storage Run both applications simultaniously.
-First scrape might take hours if you are unlucky with the cache on TVMaze side.
+2. API - provides a set of endpoints to access the data in the storage.

+Run both applications simultaniously.
+First scrape might take prolonged time if you are unlucky with the cache on TVMaze side.
 However all downloaded data is available via API on the fly.

 ## Requirements